You are here:

 - A member of the board who takes a strategic interest in careers education and guidance and encourages employer engagement

-Otherwise, governing boards can choose how they structure their governance arrangements, including deciding what, if any, roles are delegated to individuals.
+Otherwise, you can choose how you delegate duties, including deciding what, if any, roles are delegated to individuals.

-There are some responsibilities which cannot be delegated to an individual.
-For example, it's not possible to give an individual governor responsibility for approving the first formal budget plan of the year.
+There are some responsibilities you can't delegate to an individual.
+For example, an individual governor can't approve the first formal budget plan of the year.

 The role of link governor